resatarikan/SQL-tips-and-tricks/README.md

 AND dept_no != 5
 ;

+/*
--- With a dummy value there's no issue.
-I can comment out all the conditions and 1=1 will ensure the query still runs.
+With a dummy value there's no issue.
+I can comment out all the conditions and 1=1 will ensure the query still runs:
+*/
 SELECT *
 FROM employees
 WHERE 1=1